Intro to Polls

 • Describe the poll question, and how you want people to vote

-• Configure poll options
+• Configure voting options

 • Set a closing deadline